Apply by December 20, 2024

 Grassroots Leadership Fund grantees must report annually.
 Please log on to our online application system and submit your report there.

-Meet Past Grantees
+Meet Past Participants

 From grassroots community organizers to groups with nation-wide reach, meet the changemakers supported by Rose grants.